-Counterparty risk is incurred from a wide range of trading and capital market transactions.
+Counterparty risk is incurred from derivative transactions and capital market transactions.
 It has been defined by the Group as pre-settlement risk and settlement risk.

 Pre-settlement exposure is an estimate of how much counterparty might owe in a trading transaction over a life of a transaction.
-Pre-settlement risk is determined using nominal transaction value, credit exposure factor and Market to Market.
+If it's possible pre-settlement risk is estimated using potential exposure simulation model and in other cases it is determined using nominal transaction value, credit exposure factor and replacement cost.
+The second method is used for calculation of capital requirements.

-Settlement risk arises when the Bank exchanges securities or cash payments to a counterparty on a value date and is unable to verify that payment or securities have been received in exchange.
+Settlement risk arises when the Group exchanges securities or cash payments to a counterparty on a value date and is unable to verify that payment or securities have been received in exchange.